 Average rainfall in Maynard

-Appetizing and nourishing meals are provided to all residents even those with dietary restrictions, nurses are on staff, this community provides complimentary transportation, the community is convenient to bus lines in the area, aging in place allows residents to remain in one location as their care needs change, this community was built in 1891, and this location was renovated in 2009.
+Appetizing and healthy meals are provided to all residents even those with dietary restrictions, physical therapy is handled by the physical therapist that makes regular visits to this facility, caregiver employees can deal with any wandering issues memory care residents may have, full-service medication administration is available, hospice is an option available at this location, aging in place allows residents to remain in one location as their care needs change, and this community was built in 2014.